Non-surgical contraception options for men: New methods coming?

-Another product currently in clinical trials, is Reversible Inhibition of Sperm Under Guidance (RISUG).
-A polymer is injected into the vas deferens and solidifies on the tube wall within 72 hours.
+Other non-hormonal products currently in clinical trials are RISUG and Vasalgel.
+For RISUG, a polymer is injected into the vas deferens and solidifies on the tube wall within 72 hours.
 Instead of blocking sperm, the RISUG actually ruptures the cell membranes of sperm passing by, leaving them unable to fertilize an egg.
 It appears that a single injection can provide up to ten years of contraceptive use.
-The compound is removed by flushing the vas deferens with solvent, and fertility should be restored.
+Vasalgel is based on the same idea as RISUG, except that this polymer gel blocks the flow of sperm altogether as opposed to rupturing the sperm itself.
+Both the RISUG and Vasalgel compounds are removed by flushing the vas deferens with a solvent, restoring fertility.
 There seem to be few complications and side effects yet observed.